John Cohen (musician): Music career

 In spring 1959, Cohen went to Hazard, Kentucky in search of traditional musicians.
 A series of chance encounters led him to Roscoe Holcomb who played "Across the Rocky Mountain".
 "My hair stood up on end," Cohen recalled.
 "It was the most moving, touching, dynamic, powerful song.
 Not the song itself, but the way he sang it was just astounding."
 Cohen's recording trip resulted in the album, Mountain Music of Kentucky, released on the Folkways label.

 In 1998, Cohen released his first solo album, Stories the Crow Told Me.
 Steve Leggett wrote in AllMusic that the record is "not so much a redefinition of Appalachian music as it is an attempt to enter it fully and completely.
 Cohen does this so well that the album sounds exactly like some great, lost Alan Lomax field tape, and although by definition what Cohen has done here is a facsimile, it sounds so much like the real deal that it hardly matters."

 Cohen was associate music producer on the movie Cold Mountain (2003), working with T Bone Burnett.
 Cohen appeared in the Martin Scorsese documentary about Bob Dylan, No Direction Home (2005), describing Dylan's development in the context of the 1960s folk music revival.
 From 2008 onwards Cohen performed with The Down Hill Strugglers, an old-time string band featuring younger performers.
 In 2009, the Smithsonian Channel released a documentary about Cohen, Play On, John: A Life in Music.

 In 2011, the Library of Congress acquired the John Cohen archive of manuscripts, films, photographs and audio recordings.
 Cohen's archive includes interviews with Harry Smith, Roger McGuinn, Pete Seeger, Bob Dylan, Gary Davis and Roscoe Holcomb.
 The photographs include these artists and Willie Dixon, Woody Guthrie, Alan Lomax, Bill Monroe, The Stanley Brothers, Merle Travis, Muddy Waters and many others.

 Cohen resided in Putnam Valley, New York.

-Through the 1960s, John continued to make albums for Folkways.
+Through the 1960s, Cohen continued to make albums for Folkways.
 The artists included ballad singer Dillard Chandler, “Singing Miner” George Davis, and Roscoe Holcomb.
-Most of John's recordings of Roscoe can be heard on two Smithsonian Folkways CDs, The High Lonesome Sound and An Untamed Sense of Control.
-John's 1953 recordings of Reverend Gary Davis were released by Smithsonian Folkways on the 2003 CD If I had My Way.
+Most of Cohen's recordings of Holcomb appear on two Smithsonian Folkways CDs, The High Lonesome Sound and An Untamed Sense of Control.
+Cohen's 1953 recordings of Reverend Gary Davis were released by Smithsonian Folkways on the 2003 CD If I had My Way.
 In 1998, Cohen released his first solo album, Stories the Crow Told Me.
-Cohen was associate music producer on the movie Cold Mountain (2003), working with T Bone Burnett.
+Cohen was also associate music producer on the movie Cold Mountain (2003), working with T Bone Burnett.